-Backup & Disaster Recovery for Managed Kubernetes
+Backup and Disaster Recovery for Managed Kubernetes

-Backup & Disaster Recovery for Managed Kubernetes
+Backup and Disaster Recovery for Managed Kubernetes

 Leaseweb recommendations for Managed Kubernetes backup